Cyanogen: History

 Cyanogen was first synthesized in 1815 by Joseph Louis Gay-Lussac, who determined its empirical formula and named it.
-Gay-Lussac coined the word "cyanogène" from the Greek words κυανός (kyanos, blue) and γεννάω (gennao, I create), because cyanide was first isolated by the Swedish chemist Carl Wilhelm Scheele from the pigment "Prussian blue".
+Gay-Lussac coined the word "cyanogène" from the Greek words κυανός (kyanos, blue) and γεννάω (gennao, to create), because cyanide was first isolated by Swedish chemist Carl Wilhelm Scheele from the pigment Prussian blue.

-By the 1850s, cyanogen soap was used by photographers to remove silver stains from their hands.

 It attained importance with the growth of the fertilizer industry in the late 19th century and remains an important intermediate in the production of many fertilizers.
 It is also used as a stabilizer in the production of nitrocellulose.

 Cyanogen is commonly found in comets.
 In 1910 a spectroscopic analysis of Halley's Comet found cyanogen in the comet's tail, which led to public fear that the Earth would be poisoned as it passed through the tail.
-People in New York wore gas masks, and merchants sold quack-treatment "comet pills" claimed to neutralise poisoning.
+People in New York wore gas masks, and merchants sold quack "comet pills" claimed to neutralize poisoning.
 Because of the extremely diffuse nature of the tail, there was no effect when the planet passed through it.

 Safety

 Like other cyanides, cyanogen is very toxic, as it readily undergoes reduction to cyanide, which poisons the cytochrome c oxidase complex, thus interrupting the mitochondrial electron transfer chain.
 Cyanogen gas is an irritant to the eyes and respiratory system.
 Inhalation can lead to headache, dizziness, rapid pulse, nausea, vomiting, loss of consciousness, convulsions, and death, depending on exposure.
 Lethal dose through inhalation typically ranges from 100 to 150 mg.

-Cyanogen produces the second-hottest-known natural flame (after carbon subnitride) with a temperature of over 4525 C when it burns in oxygen.
+Cyanogen produces the second-hottest-known natural flame (after dicyanoacetylene aka carbon subnitride) with a temperature of over 4525 C when it burns in oxygen.

-In popular culture

-In the Doctor Who serial "The Brain of Morbius" (the 5th serial of season 13), the Doctor synthesizes cyanogen using hydrogen cyanide as a starting material and vents it through a pipe to stop Solon from performing surgery on the brain of Morbius's body, however he completes it but shortly after dies of cyanogen poisoning.

-In Dragnet (1987) Friday (Dan Aykroyd) and Streebek (Tom Hanks) are tracking down the villain who stole "the pseudohalogenic compound cyanogen".